springfall2008/batpred/docs/apps-yaml.md

 ### geserial

-Only for GE inverters, this is a helper regular expression to find your serial number, if it doesn't work edit it manually or change individual entities to match.
+Only for GE inverters, this is a helper regular expression to find your inverter serial number, if it doesn't work edit it manually or change individual entities to match.
 If you  have more than one inverter you will need one per inverter to be used in the later configuration lines

 ```yaml